 Do saltwater pools evaporate faster?

 It is important to understand that the salinity of pool water lowers the rate of evaporation.
-The salt particles lower the vapor pressure of saltwater in the pool and also occupy space at the surface of saltwater (air-liquid boundary).
+The salt particles lower the vapour pressure of saltwater in the pool and also occupy space at the surface of salt water (air-liquid boundary).

-And it should be kept in mind that in a saltwater solution, only the pure water molecules at the surface of saltwater evaporate/escape.
+And it should be kept in mind that only the pure water molecules at the surface of saltwater evaporate/escape in a saltwater solution.

-Therefore, a lesser number of molecules of H2O are present on the surface and therefore lesser molecules of H2O can escape out in the form of vapors because some space on the surface is covered by the salt particles.
+Therefore, a lesser number of molecules of H2O are present on the surface and therefore, lesser molecules of H2O can escape out in the form of vapours because some space on the surface is covered by the salt particles.